 If your desire is to become a programmer, then a computer science course is perfect for you.
 You’ll learn about abstraction,complexity, evolutionary change, sharing of common resources, security and concurrency.

 From system functionality to usability and performance, you’ll also be better placed to solve real-life problems with an understanding of how they affect people’s lives.

 As a computer scientist, you’ll learn by doing, making use of high-performance computers, and working individually and in teams to produce solutions to tight deadlines, giving you first-hand experience of agile software development.

-The BSc (Hons) Computer Science degree is taught via around 16 hours of teaching in lectures, tutorials and practical sessions every week.
+The BSc (Hons) Computer Science degree is delivered via approximately 16 hours of teaching in lectures, tutorials and practical sessions every week.
 You also need to spend four hours per week, per module on your coursework, general reading and other preparation.
-As part of your studies, we strongly recommend you spend up to a year working in industry in the UK or abroad.
-This means you can gain new skills and boost your career prospects, and often leads to job opportunities with your placement employer.

 Types of assessment include examinations, coursework and exercises based on real-life problems.

 The BSc (Hons) Computer Science degree is accredited as meeting the requirements for Chartered Information Technology Professional (CITP) and partially meeting the requirements for Chartered Engineer (CEng).
 Students who subsequently opt to extend their studies and complete the MComp would be accredited as meeting the requirements for Chartered Information Technology Professional (CITP), CITP Further Learning and fully meeting the requirements for Chartered Engineer (CEng).